Magisk-Modules-Alt-Repo/abootloop/README.md

 # Anti bootloop
 Protection from bootloop.
-Press power key on boot to disable magisk modules
+Press power key at boot to disable magisk modules